Table of content

 1 // continue Connection class...
 2 3 // helper method: getting the path to access the requested resource/information hosted by the server (aka routing) 4 private static Path getFilePath(String path) { 5 Matcher match = Pattern.compile("/watch/").matcher(path); 6 if(match.find()){ 7 // replacing "watch" with "resources" because we have our videos inside that directory 8 path = path.replaceAll("/watch/", "./"); 9 path = path + ".mp4"; 10 return Paths.get(path); 11 } 12 13 if ("/".equals(path)) { 14 path = "index.html"; 15 }else if("/cats".equals(path)){ 16 path = "cats.html"; 17 } 18 19 return Paths.get("./public/", path); 20 } 21 22 // helper method: guessing the resource extension eg: .html, .mp4 etc 23 private static String guessContentType(Path filePath) throws IOException { 24 return Files.probeContentType(filePath); 25 } 26 27 // helper method: creating response message for the client's request 28 private void sendResponse(String status, String contentType, String additional_header, byte[] content) throws IOException { 29 byte[] response = ( 30 "HTTP/1.1 " + status + "\r\n" 31 + "Content-Type: " + contentType + "\r\n" 32 + additional_header 33 + "\r\n").getBytes("UTF-8"); 34 out.write(response, 0, response.length); 35 out.write(content, 0, content.length); 36 out.write("\r\n\r\n".getBytes("UTF-8")); 37 } 38}

-Compiling the WebServer.java
+Compiling the WebServer.java file

-- Open the browser, which will be our client, and you can open the
+• Open the browser, which will be our client, and you can open the inspect windows and then the network tab in the browser to see the network activity

-to request the server for a video - In the
+• Now click the blue link Serve me some cat videos to request the server for a video

-tab, we can notice that after clicking the link.
-Our client sends two requests to the server: one for thecats.html
+• In the network tab, we can notice that after clicking the link.
+Our client sends two requests to the server: one for the cats.html page and one for the video file.

 Conclusion